Support Page Content

 Summer Program 2024: Celebrating Sacramento Diversity in Art, Music, Food and Theatre

-June 21: Artivism; Latin American Arts Organizations and how they address the issues of the Community.
-They were joined by several artists from the Sacramento arts community.
+June 21: Activism; Latin American Arts Organizations and how they address the issues of the Community.

 Summer Program 2023: Celebrating Diversity: Telling Stories That Haven’t Been Told

-June 23: Veteran’s Panel: WWI, WWII, Vietnam, Iraq, Afghanistan: Moderated by retired Air Force Lt.
-Col. KC 135 pilot and Renaissance member Frank Martinez.
-Descendants of the WWI “Harlem Hell Fighters” and the WWII Japanese American 442 Army unit and recent veterans will share their stories and personal journeys as people of color in the military.
-Here's the Recording Link.
+June 23: Retired Air Force Lt.
+Col. KC 135 pilot and Renaissance member Frank Martinez moderates a Veteran’s Panel with Descendants of the WWI “Harlem Hell Fighters” and the WWII Japanese American 442 Army unit and recent veterans as they share their stories and personal journeys as people of color in the military.
+WWI, WWII, Vietnam, Iraq, Afghanistan:

 July 7: Meet the Students: A Diverse Panel of Sac State Students.
-A dynamic panel of current Sac State Students will share their personal journey to university and college life; moderated by Cathy Mayorga, Coordinator, Multi-Cultural Center at Sac State.
-Here's the Recording Link.
+A panel of Sac State Students share their personal journey to university and college life; moderated by Cathy Mayorga, Coordinator, Multi-Cultural Center at Sac State.
 Please note: There was a sound problem at the beginning and the recording starts with the students introducing themselves.